Pregnancy and travelPrenatal care - travel

 - You should be on the road no more than 5 to 6 hours a day.

 - Always wear your seatbelt.
 Place the lap belt under your belly and across your hips so that it fits snugly and comfortably.
 Put the shoulder strap between your breasts and across your shoulder.

 - Always wear the lap shoulder seat belt strap when traveling while pregnant.

-- If you have an accident, check with your doctor to see if you and your baby are fine.
-Unless the mother has a serious injury in an accident, the baby will likely not be harmed.
-Still, check with your doctor to be on the safe side.
+- If you have an accident, check with your provider to see if you and your baby are fine.
+Unless you have a serious injury in an accident, your baby will likely not be harmed.
+Still, check with your provider to be on the safe side.

 - While on the road, take breaks often and walk around.
 This will help your circulation and can prevent blood clots.

 When traveling by air:

 - In the United States, pregnant women are allowed to fly during the first 36 weeks of their pregnancy.